What are common ownership structures for ownership of commercial real estate?

 In addition to the above, fair market conditions and strict documentation obligations should be observed as regards any indebtedness incurred with related parties.
 In particular, the taxpayer would be obliged to carry out a comparability analysis in order to determine a fair market value of the remuneration agreed under the relevant transaction.

 Please also note that interest derived from Profit Participating Loans granted as from 20 June 2014 by companies which belong to the same corporate group (regardless of their tax residence) are not deductible for CIT purposes.

 Companies are incorporated through deeds granted before a Notary Public, including the company by-laws.
-In general, such incorporation requires: (i) evidence via a bank certificate of the share capital being paid up, (ii) an attorney with sufficient powers to appear before a Notary Public to incorporate the company, and (iii) a certificate showing that the corporate name of the company has been reserved.
+In general, such incorporation requires: (i) evidence via a bank certificate that the share capital has been paid up (when it is paid up in cash), (ii) an attorney with sufficient powers to appear before a Notary Public to incorporate the company, and (iii) a certificate showing that the corporate name of the company has been reserved.